-So, we’re going to take a look at wiring up a three-way toggle switch in a Gibson Les Paul-style.
-And because Gibson electronics are different than what we have been looking at so far, we’ll take a look at the rest of the circuit as well.
+We’re going to take a look at Les Paul three-way switch wiring, and because Gibson electronics are different than what we have been looking at so far, we’ll take a look at the rest of the circuit as well.
 We’ll look at the two humbuckers, the three-way switch, two Volume controls, two Tone controls, two capacitors, and the output jack.

 There are two humbucker pickups and we will wire both of them up the same way.
 Each pickup is going to have five wires: Bare, Green, White, Red, and Black.
 If you have different colors than the ones presented here you might have to look up your specific pickups’ “Wiring Code.”
 The pickups have this many wires because the humbuckers are actually two single coil pickups and these wires give you access to each of the coils.
 This allows you to split the pickups or wire them in other unique ways.
 We are just going to worry about the standard way for right now.